afcarl/chainer_word2vec/word2vec/README.md

 Use `load_data.py` through `run_load_data`.

+## reduce words

+We have to make the number of words be less than 661000 to avoid the cuda memory error.
+To do this, use `reduce_words.py` throught `run_reduce_words`.

 ## select words which are used for DeViSE

 There are many categories each of which has some images(<=1000).